 Pai Circus Hostel

 We stayed in a quiet guesthouse called Monkey House that was 5 minutes out of Pai town (highly recommend – 300Baht ($12AUD) per night for private room with ensuite and aircon).
+The pattern that the house had had coincided with that of a treehouse, with the prominent roofing areas of the house standing out.
 However if you’re the party type looking for hostel dorms to stay in then Pai Circus Hostel seems to be a popular pick.
 You can learn circus tricks there, practice yoga and enjoy the swimming pool for free if you’re staying there or pay 100Baht ($4AUD) to hangout there for the day.

 Looking for an affordable place to stay in Pai?
 Get $50 off your first AirBnB stay using this link.
 Alternatively, receive 10% off when you book with booking.com through this link.
 We frequently use these sites during our travels, simply because they are the best.